biocore/qiime/doc/scripts/assign_taxonomy.rst

 		Path to fasta file containing a second read from paired-end sequencing, prior to OTU clustering (used for RTAX only).[default: None]
 	`-`-single_ok
 		When classifying paired ends, allow fallback to single-ended classification when the mate pair is lacking (used for RTAX only).[default: False]
+	`-`-no_single_ok_generic
+		When classifying paired ends, do not allow fallback to single-ended classification when the mate pair is overly generic (used for RTAX only).[default: False]
 	-m, `-`-assignment_method
 		Taxon assignment method, either blast, rdp, or rtax [default:rdp] -b, `-`-blast_db